Dispersal-induced instability in complex ecosystems: Methods

 We note the free index $\alpha$ in the second of these equations ($\alpha\in\{u,v\}$).
 This is therefore a system of three coupled equations.
 One first eliminates the auxiliary variables $\chi_\alpha$, and then expresses $\omega_y$ in terms of $\omega_x$.
 This results in the red curves in Fig. \ref{fig:turinginstability}.

-The solution simplifies in several special cases, which we exploit to provide explicit stability criteria analogous to May's bound (Section S5 of the Supplementary Information).
+The solution simplifies in several special cases, which we exploit to provide explicit stability criteria analogous to May's bound (Section S5 of the Supplementary Material).

-{\bf Calculation of outliers.} In addition to the bulk eigenvalues the stability matrix can have isolated outlier eigenvalues.
+{\bf Calculation of the outlier eigenvalues.} In addition to the bulk eigenvalues the stability matrix can have isolated outlier eigenvalues.
 If any of these outliers have positive real part, the equilibrium is unstable.
-Their position in the complex plane is calculated along the lines of \cite{orourke}.
-Details can be found in the Supplementary Information.
-The outlier eigenvalues are given by the complex values $\omega$ satisfying the following equation (see Supplementary Information Eq.~(S82))
+Their position in the complex plane is calculated along the lines of Ref. \cite{orourke}.
+Details can be found in the Supplementary Material Section S3.
+The outlier eigenvalues are given by the complex values $\omega$ satisfying the following equation (see Supplementary Material Eq.~(S82))

 The auxiliary quantities $\chi_\alpha(\omega)$ in this relation satisfy

 subject to the condition